Logo

 The Faces

-Jason deCaires Taylor's Underwater Museum in Cannes.
+Jason deCaires Taylor's Eco-Friendly Museum in Cannes.

 Image: FORTLOC

-The underwater museum is truly a sight to behold and should be on the to-do list of anyone visiting Cannes or any nearby city.
-The faces or masks, as they are also known, stand at 2m tall and weigh roughly ten tons each.
-Every face depicted is of a member of the local community, including Maurice, an 80-year-old local fisherman, and another of Anouk, a 9-year-old elementary school pupil.
-However, it's worth noting that deCaires Taylor made 40 castings to begin with and then narrowed them down to the final six, which he blew up in size and split in two.
+Every face depicted is of a member of the local community.
+These include Maurice, an 80-year-old fisherman, and another of Anouk, a 9-year-old elementary school pupil.
+Jason deCaires Taylor made 40 castings to begin with and then narrowed them down to the final six in the museum.

 Jason deCaires Taylor's Other Underwater Projects